Shinjirō Koizumi: Member of the House of Representatives

 Koizumi broke ranks with the LDP in August 2012 as one of seven LDP legislators who refused to walk out of the no-confidence vote instigated by Ichiro Ozawa against Prime Minister Yoshihiko Noda, in which the LDP and NK had agreed to throw out their votes.
 Although Koizumi voted for the no-confidence resolution, it was ultimately voted down 246–86.
 He voted for Shigeru Ishiba against Shinzō Abe in the LDP leadership election of September 2012, but did not make his vote public until after the election in order to avoid influencing others' votes.

 Koizumi was re-elected in the December 2012 general election, which restored LDP control of the government under Abe.
 In the subsequent House of Councillors election in July 2013, he focused his campaigning efforts on disaster zones, outlying islands and areas in rapid population decline, giving speeches in support of their local LDP candidates.
 Kenichi Tokoi, a nonfiction author who wrote a book about Koizumi, said that his goal was to shake as many individual hands as possible and to leave the impression that he was kind enough to visit them, something which he could not achieve by campaigning in big cities.
+He led a delegation of the LDP's Youth Division during a trip to Taiwan in September 2013, meeting with President Ma Ying-jeou.

 In October 2013, he was appointed Parliamentary Secretary in charge of Tohoku Recovery, in which capacity he would oversee post-disaster reconstruction efforts in Iwate Prefecture and Miyagi Prefecture.
 Ishiba, then secretary general of the LDP, stated that Koizumi "made a very strong case" with local disaster victims "about what he wanted to do and why."
 Tokoi characterized this posting as a test of Koizumi's administrative ability.
+Koizumi was re-elected for a third term in his Kanagawa 11th constituency in the 2014 general election.